nieopierzony/node-lolz-api/README.md

 ## About

-lolzteam api is a pretty [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://lolz.guru/account/api).
+Lolzteam.js is a pretty [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://lolz.guru/account/api).

 ## Installation